electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

 ## Is regen the best option always?

 Since regenerative braking is only 80% efficient it is best to avoid using it when you can.
 For scenario 1, driving down Pikes Peak is impossible without regenerative braking.
 If you don't use regen you will crash.
-But if you assume flat road on scenarios 2 and 3, you would do better if you look ahead and let the car coast so it uses the rolling resistance and aerodynamic drag to reduce the speed.
+But if you assume flat road on scenarios 2 and 3, you would do better if you look ahead and let the car coast, so it uses the rolling resistance and aerodynamic drag to reduce the speed.

 This would mean you need to lift your foot from the watt pedal early enough so you stop at the point you want by itself.